All living things eat, so Everyone Poops. – Everyone Poops by Taro Gomi

 1. Eat Real Food

-The biggest mistake we see is people that claim to eat healthy, but they’re still consuming things like grains, soy, and table sugar.
+The biggest mistake we see is people that claim to eat healthy, but in reality their diet is full of sugar and low on veggies.
 Stick to eating real food.
 It’s one of the most important changes anyone with digestive problems can make.

 If you’re someone who’s struggling with constipation or diarrhea, a diet like the Specific Carbohydrate Diet can help heal your gut and get control of your symptoms.
 The most important thing you can do is listen to what your poop is telling you and continue to make changes to improve the food you’re eating.